zephyrproject-rtos/trusted-firmware-m/docs/platform/arm/mps3/corstone310/README.rst

 .. note::

-   This platform support does not provide software for Ethos-U55/U65 IP, only contains base address and interrupt number for it.
+   For Ethos-U55/U65 IP this platform support only provides base address, interrupt number and an example NPU setup as non-secure, unprivileged.

 .. note::